 The signature experience is a major requirement to be completed during the senior year.
 It is an academically challenging activity, which may involve individual or group projects, such as directed research, mathematical modeling projects, computational projects, or tutorials.
 The signature experience will require a substantial mathematical background and is expected to develop a relatively sophisticated understanding and use of concepts, as well as an ability to discuss ideas and results, and to articulate them in writing and in oral presentations.
 At least one informal presentation at the department senior colloquium is required.
 The signature experience may take the form of a single project/research completed in one semester or it may be extended over several semesters with a grade recorded upon completion of the project through enrollment in MAT 397, 495, or 499 in the fall semester of the senior year.
 Required of all majors.
 Consent of the department Chair and research/project advisor required.
 Upon approval of the Math Department Chair, the signature experience may be waived for students completing an equivalent signature experience in another area, such as Secondary Education.
 In such cases, the requirement is replaced with the completion of an additional math elective course.
 Actuarial Science Concentration:

 Actuarial science is the study of financial uncertainty that quantifies risk management.
 Actuaries often work in insurance and finance industries and use mathematical and statistical models to analyze financial risk.
 The concentration in actuarial science provides a foundation in the areas of mathematics, statistics, economics, finance, and accounting.
 A minimum of thirteen course units in mathematics to include:

-- 1. MATH 176, 177, 178, 278 - 2.
-MATH 120X, 220, 320, 420: Math Immersion Sequence - 3 MATH 200 and 215.
+- 1. MATH 176, 177, 178, 278 - MATH 120X, 220, 320, 420: Math Immersion Sequence Note: Math 321 Math Immersion Ill B is intended specifically for transfer students who declare their math major during their junior year.
+3 MATH 200 and 215.
 Both MATH 200 and MATH 215 should be completed by the end of the second year.
-Students should consult with a mathematics advisor in order to determine the best time for them to take these courses. - 4.
-MATH 324, 325, 403, and ACC 112 - 5.
+Students should consult with a mathematics advisor in order to determine the best time for them to take these courses.
+4. MATH 324, 325, 403, and ACC 112 5.
 Two courses selected from MATH 360, 362, 364, 366, 368 or approved 470.
 Students must take at least one of the two courses in their junior year.
-Students are allowed to take more than two course from MATH 360, 362, 364, 366, and 368. - 6.
-MATH 397, 495, or 499 for the completion of a capstone experience during the senior year.
+Students are allowed to take more than two course from MATH 360, 362, 364, 366, and 368.
+6. MATH 397, 495, or 499 for the completion of a capstone experience during the senior year.

 At least one of the 12 required math courses should be taken during the senior year.
 Students are strongly encouraged to take ECON 100 and FIS 303.
 Statistics Concentration: